kevinahn7/space-age/README.md

 ## Specs

-* Take two dates and determine the difference, in seconds, between the two.
-(This way a user can enter a birthdate and the application can compare the birthdate against the current time to come up with an accurate age.)

-* Determine how many years a user has left to live on each planet.
-* If a user has already surpassed the average life expectancy, return the number of years they have lived past the life expectancy.

 | Spec | Input | Output |
 | :-------------     | :------------- | :------------- |
 | **Take a person’s age in years and convert it into seconds**| Enter: 10 | Output: 315569000 |